tonymyatt/strava_ride/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://github.com/hacs/integration)

-Installation is easiest via the [Home Assistant Community Store (HACS)](https://hacs.xyz/), which is the best place to get third-party integrations for Home Assistant.
+Installation is via the [Home Assistant Community Store (HACS)](https://hacs.xyz/).
 Once you have HACS set up, simply click the button below (requires My Homeassistant configured) or follow the [instructions for adding a custom repository](https://hacs.xyz/docs/faq/custom_repositories) and then the integration will be available to install like any other.

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=tonymyatt&repository=strava_ride&category=integration)